-Indicator Percentage of tenants who feel the rent for their property

-25 represents good value for money.

-(i) Number of tenants who responded to:

-'Taking into account the accommodation and the services (your landlord name) provides, do you think that the rent for this property represents good or poor value for money?
+(i) the total number of court actions initiated during the reporting year.
+Multiplied by 100.
+Indicator 21 Percentage of tenants who feel the rent for their property represents good value for money. (i) Number of tenants who responded to: 'Taking into account the accommodation and the services (your landlord name) provides, do you think that the rent for this property represents good or poor value for money?
 Is it' (ii) Number who responded: (a) very good (b) fairly good (c) neither good nor poor (d) fairly poor (e) very poor Definition Please provide your most up to date data only Rent A payment made periodically to a landlord in return for the use of a property.
 Survey guidance The question should be asked of all tenants.
-Inclusions/ Ensure to include: exclusions Service Charges SHR To calculate the indicator we will divide: Calculation (ii)(a) number responding very good + (b) number responding fairly good.
-By:(i) number of tenants who responded to the question.
+Inclusions/ exclusions Ensure to include: • Service Charges SHR Calculation To calculate the indicator, we will divide: (ii)(a) number responding very good + (b) number responding fairly good.
+By: (i) number of tenants who responded to the question.
 Multiply by 100.
+Indicator Rent collected as percentage of total rent due in the reporting

-Indicator 26 Rent collected as percentage of total rent due in the reporting year.
-CLARITY (i) The total amount of rent collected in the reporting year.(ii) The total amount of rent due to be collected in the reporting year (annual rent debit).
+Indicator 22 Rent collected as percentage of total rent due in the reporting year. (i) The total amount of rent collected in the reporting year.(ii) The total amount of rent due to be collected in the reporting year (annual rent debit).
 Definition Measures the total amount of rent collected over the financial year as a proportion of the total amount of rent due to be collected that financial year.
 Rent collected The total amount of rent collected over the year from both current and former tenants for the current and past years (this includes rent arrears collected) and housing costs received directly by the landlord.
-Reported to the nearest pound (£).
-Rent due to be collected The total annual charges levied by the landlord in respect of rent and service charges for occupied properties.
+Reported to the nearest pound (\pounds) .
+Rent due to be collected The total annual charges levied by the landlord in respect of rent and service charges for occupied properties .
 Subject to the exclusions listed below.
-(This rent due figure is different to the 'rent due figure at Indicators 18 and 27 because this indicator is for occupied properties only) Pre-payment of rent rie-payment of fent